 Selling products or services brings revenue into your new business.
-It’s your bread and butter if you will.
+It’s your bread and butter, so to speak.
 Without income, your company can’t pay its expenses, and you can’t pay yourself.
 However, the more money you make, the more money you will owe to the government.
 So how do you hang on to your hard-earned dollars?
-How do you lessen your tax burden?
-Or, at the very least, how do you prepare for it?
+How do you lessen your tax burden, or at the very least, how do you prepare for it?
 Well, there are a few tax planning strategies for startups that you could consider.
-To protect the money you make in your business, I’ll give you five strategies I encourage my clients to use.
-But I challenge you to work with your tax professional to know if these are right for you… you never know, he might help come up with a few more.
+To protect the money you make in your business, I’ll tell you about five strategies that I encourage my own clients to use.
+But I challenge you to work with your tax professional to know if these are right for you.
+You never know, he may be able to help you to come up with a few more.

 00:39 – Tax Planning with Chris Mahan

 03:40 – Not only about Tax, it’s also about making a better business

 04:26 – Team Players on the same side

 05:42 – The top 3 things a Business Owner can do to minimize tax